In this article, I’ve outlined some termite prevention tips to help protect your structures from termites.

 1. Use Galvanized post or Create 2-Inch Clearance for Wooden Fences

-Therefore, I would recommend using galvanized post as this would elevate the wood from the soil and hence deny the termites an easy reach to feed on the insects.
+Therefore, I would recommend using the galvanized post to elevate the wood from the soil and deny the termites an easy reach to feed on the insects.

 2. Clear Dead Tree Stumps